 Other Factors Influencing Thyroid Metabolism

 Challenging the immune system of animals susceptible to these disorders with polyvalent modified-live vaccines has been associated with adverse effects in some cases.
-Table 1 lists other agents that should be avoided in susceptible or affected animals.
+Table 1 (At bottom of page) lists other agents that should be avoided in susceptible or affected animals.